anselm/sugarbase/README.md

 * *picker* for picking from say a bunch of cards and previewing a choice

+TODO add examples

+---

+## *three-site*

+* *3d* for picking from 3d objects and snapshotting them as images

+* *3d map* for floating 3d objects on a map

+TODO add examples

+---

-## Typical Site
+## *cms-site*

-Here is a sketch of a typical full blown website with:
+Here is a sketch of a typical full blown data driven back end content management website with:

 	1. A splash page
 	2. Login
 	3. Logout
 	4. A logged in home page of some kind that enumerates powers
-	5. Content page; show a list of content that was created and allow sorting
+	5. Content page; show a list of content that was created and allow sorting; using card layouts
-	6. Content Creation / Edit page; create a new content.
+	6. Content Creation / Edit page; create a new content, including images.
 	7. Content detail; examine a content and possibly delete it.
+	8. Upload images
+	9. Layout collections

+TODO build